Harlan Estate

 The Oakville Terroir Context

 Oakville as an appellation is Napa's most concentrated site of high-premium Cabernet production.
-The combination of well-drained benchland soils, reliable heat accumulation, and diurnal temperature variation has produced a cluster of estates whose wines occupy the leading of the secondary market in a way that few other Napa sub-appellations can match.
+The combination of well-drained benchland soils, reliable heat accumulation, and diurnal temperature variation has produced a cluster of estates whose wines occupy the best of the secondary market in a way that few other Napa sub-appellations can match.
 Harlan's hillside position above the valley floor introduces additional complexity: higher elevation generally means cooler growing conditions, longer hang time, and finer-grained tannin structure relative to valley-floor sites.
 This is terrain that rewards patience in the cellar and patience in the glass, which aligns with Harlan's long-aging profile.

 Collectors who have spent time with Napa's broader geographic range, from the coastal-influenced Pinot programs at producers like Adelsheim Vineyard in Newberg to the warm-climate Syrah focus at Alban Vineyards in Arroyo Grande, will recognize that Harlan's Oakville hillside context produces a fundamentally different kind of wine.
 The estate is not trying to express range.
 It is trying to express one site, at one quality threshold, with as much precision as the vintage allows.